Tornadoes of 2007: October 4 (Spain)

-A large, destructive supercell storm impacted the Balearic Islands, most specifically the island of Majorca where a tornado was documented in the capital city, Palma de Mallorca.
+A large, destructive supercell storm impacted the Balearic Islands, most specifically the island of Mallorca where a tornado was documented in the capital city, Palma de Mallorca.
 This storm caused considerable damage in many areas of the city and the island.

 October 10 (Bangladesh)

 A tornado damaged 10 houses in Barek Tila, a village in the Sunamganj District of northern Bangladesh, injuring 25 people.
 Another tornado also struck north-central Jamalpur District, damaging 500 homes and 200 ha of sugarcane.

 October 15 (Bangladesh)

 Three tornadoes hit the Barisal District, Gopalganj and Bhola District districts of southern Bangladesh, killing seven people and leaving 3,000 people homeless.